Your music is great, but none of the labels you emailed are interested.

 You want to help support the music you love, but don’t know where to start.

-You’ve got this brilliant idea for a label but you’re not sure what you need to know.
+You’ve got this brilliant idea for a label or release but you’re not sure what you need to know.

 You want to start a label, but you’re struggling with a concept.